Network Administrator Education Requirements and Career Information

 Because of the rapid technological advancements in network systems, many professional network administrators periodically update their skills through advanced certification courses.
 Typically, these certification courses feature a small amount of courses focusing on a specialty and often last from only a few weeks to a few months in length.

 A broad range of industries and organizations hire network administrators, including government agencies, academic institutions, financial firms and telecommunication companies.
-Between 2010 and 2020, the number of opportunities in this field was projected to increase 28%, according to the U.S. Bureau of Labor Statistics (BLS).
-This fast rate of growth was due to the push for faster and mobile technologies in the marketplace as well as tightened security for corporate data.
+Between 2012 and 2022, the number of opportunities in this field was projected to increase 12%, according to the U.S. Bureau of Labor Statistics (BLS).
+This average rate of growth was due to the push for faster and mobile technologies in the marketplace as well as tightened security for corporate data.

-In 2010, the BLS reported that the median annual income for network administrators was $72,560, a nearly 10% increase from 2008 salaries.
+In May 2013, the BLS reported that the median annual income for network and computer systems administrators was $74,000.
 Average earnings fluctuated pretty significantly, based on industry.
-For example, the highest paid network administrators worked for oil and gas extraction companies, petroleum and coal manufacturing companies and financial investment firms, while those who worked in academic settings earned below-average wages (www.bls.gov).
+For example, the highest paid administrators worked for oil and gas extraction companies; petroleum and coal manufacturing companies; and independent artists, writers and performers, while those who worked in academic settings earned below-average wages (www.bls.gov).

 Related to Network Administrator

 Learn about the education and preparation needed to become a wireless network administrator.
 Get a quick view of the...

 Learn how to become a certified network administrator.
 Research the education requirements, training information and experience...

 Individuals can choose from a number of educational paths in order to become network administrators.
 They can obtain...

 In Green Bay, WI, those who aspire to be network administrators can study at Northeast Wisconsin Technical College.
 Students...